-SWO has worked hard in developing two top-notch gym facilities featuring state-of-the-art equipment from Technogym and Cybex.
+Both AD and AA campus have two, top-notch gym facilities featuring state-of-the-art equipment from Technogym and Cybex.
 Each gym contains three main zones: Olympic weightlifting zone, cardio zone and a freestyle workout zone catered to all fitness levels and abilities.